 If you’re just tuning in, this is the final blog of a three-part series.
 Dress Code Season Part 1 introduced dress codes and explained why more schools are adopting them.
-Part 2 described several of the problems associated with dress codes, and this blog, Part 3, will identify action-oriented solutions to those problems.
+Part 2 described several of the problems associated with dress codes, and this blog, Part 3, will identify action-oriented dress code solutions to those problems.

 It’s easy to list a litany of reasons why school dress codes don’t work for everyone; the challenge is identifying a real, tangible solution that can be implemented with success.
 The chart below reviews many of the problems associated with dress codes, but goes one step further, suggesting ways and actionable steps to help these codes work for everyone.